spectrocloud/librarium/content/docs/06-integrations/01-maintenance-policy.md

 - **Major versions** - Added within 8 weeks of release.

-- **Patch / Minor versions**:  Updated at runtime using Palette’s on-demand or scheduled OS upgrades and patch-on-boot capabilities.
+- **Patch and Minor versions**:  Updated at runtime using Palette’s on-demand or scheduled OS upgrades and patch-on-boot capabilities.

 ### CNI Packs